richachr/260startup/README.md

 [My Notes](notes.md)

-A website to help medical professionals schedule appointments more intelligently, allowing emergency appointments to be accommodated by giving consideration to pain, symptoms, and urgency when scheduling appointments, instead of simply using a first-come-first-serve scheduling system and cancellation list.
+A website to help medical professionals schedule appointments more intelligently, allowing emergency appointments to be accommodated by giving consideration to symptoms and urgency when scheduling appointments, instead of simply using a first-come-first-serve scheduling system and cancellation list.

 ## 🚀 Specification Deliverable